rohrerj/scion/doc/dev/design/FABRID.rst

 * ``local`` (bool):
     Indicating whether the policy is a local policy (true) or global policy (false).
 * ``local_description`` (string):
-    The description that is fetched by remote AS'es for this specific policy.
+    The description that is fetched by remote ASes for this specific policy.
     Only used for local policies, as for global policies this is stored in a global datastore.
     Required when ``local`` is true, ignored otherwise.
 * ``local_identifier`` (integer):